How to ventilate your shed

 - How to ventilate a large shed - install a whirligig or electric fan

-You’ll get so much more use from your wooden shed if it’s a comfortable place to be.
+You’ll get so much more use from your shed if it’s a comfortable place to be.
 Make sure there's adequate airflow to ensure better temperature control and a drier atmosphere, which helps prevent tools and electrical equipment from degrading.
 Good ventilation helps you get the most from your craft room, workshop or as a space to chill, without furniture and materials getting smelly and mouldy.

 Ventilating a small shed